Written by Nadia Masi

 During the interview, Antonio Masi shared many aspects about his immigration experience that relate to other primary sources and topics discussed in HUMN*3800.
 Most notable is the fact that Antonio and his family immigrated to Canada for economic opportunity and a “better life” from a poor agrarian area, which is a common factor in the history of Italian immigration to North America (Harney 5).
 Next, is Antonio’s childhood experiences with discrimination, as he was mocked by children who called him “Tony bologna”, with the difficulty of not knowing English, and with the cold temperatures of Canada, to which Antonio’s father would have had to adapt his garden practices.
 Even as early as the 17th century, Italians arriving in Canada, like Father Bressani, have remarked its unexpectedly frigid climate, and in the 19th century and the 20th century, the Italians of these eras of mass migration consistently faced the effects of the language barrier and mistreatment because of their ethnicity.
 (Bressani 21-22; Salvatore 168; Russo) An additional connection is to the discussion of what scholar Harney and other accounts might consider ‘dirty’ jobs, manual labour like mining that Antonio’s father worked, that the native Canadian population may not have wanted to do but that Italian and other immigrants worked as a means of survival (Harney 3; 14-15; Salvatore 169; Russo).
 As part of the wave of immigration when the “enemy status” of Italians was revoked, therefore simultaneously contributing to the Canadian post-war economic boom, Antonio and his family furthermore applied these skills they had from their homeland in adapting to life in Canada as Harney mentions Italian immigrants tended to do, like Antonio’s mother working in a bakery in Canada after having been a homemaker in Italy (Russo; Harney 5-7).

 Interestingly, a topic discussed in class from which Antonio’s story differs is Italian heritage and success in Canada.
 At first, what Harney describes as “ethnic self dis-esteem” could be interpreted from Antonio’s story (Harney 3).
 That is, the idea that practical, small-scale contributions made by everyday Italians to North American society are neglected by both Italians and non-Italians and overshadowed by talk of the grand accomplishments of Italian explorers and famous artists out of shame for the negative stereotyping of ‘regular’, particularly Southern, Italians considered less ‘respectable’ in performing manual labour (Harney 3-4;14-15).
 Antonio says that he was the first in his family to graduate high school and college and how he was proud of these accomplishments which “honoured” his parents.
 Just as was discussed in class, Italian parents have often encouraged their children to become more educated for a ‘better life’ instead of following in their footsteps of working manual labour jobs that were considered less respectable and “boorish” overall (Russo; Harney 4).
-However, Antonio’s personal attitude towards success and his Italian heritage comes off as not one of shame, but of respect.
+Professor Teresa Russo explains the importance of these skills then and now which allowed immigrants to shift from poverty to middle class (Russo).
+Though, parents, who emigrated to North America, she explains, wanted their children educated to work office jobs and enter professional fields so their children did not have to work in mines and factories.
+Antonio’s personal attitude towards success and his Italian heritage comes off as not one of shame, but of respect.
 While acknowledging the lack of “glamour” in the jobs, he nonetheless speaks fondly of the hardships that he and his family endured and overcame in taking these ‘dirty’ jobs to survive.
 He further explicitly states that he is proud of his humble Italian heritage, which is emphasized by his answer to the question regarding items of importance brought from Italy to Canada in which he talks about bringing everyday working tools and kitchen utensils, and by his expressed desire to share his family’s hardships and work ethic with his children.